 Youth Education Partnerships Coordinator

 Brandon, an AmeriCorps Public Allies alumni, supports the Education Committee of the Minnesota Youth Council.
 During his AmeriCorps term of service with Minnesota Education Equity Partnership, he supported the Solutions Not Suspensions Coalition as they centered youth voice in conversations around school climate and discipline.
 Brandon is currently enrolled at University of Minnesota, anticipating his Bachelors in Sociology and African & African American Studies.
 Brandon plans to attend graduate school with hopes of becoming a Sociology professor.
 When he's not studying, you can find him cooking, playing video games, watching documentaries, or napping.

-Clayton is a senior at Augsburg University completing a degree in Sociology.
-Afterwards, he intends to pursue Graduate School and focus on Education.
-As a student at Augsburg University he has served in many leadership roles.
+Clayton is a recent graduate of Augsburg University, with a degree in Sociology.
+As a student at Augsburg University he served in many leadership roles.
 He has enjoyed success being a part of the football team’s leadership council and team captain.
 Apart from athletics, Clayton has been involved in the Minneapolis Public School System and volunteering and getting field experience in urban education settings.
-He is also involved in creating the Byrd Family Scholarship.
-The scholarship is debuting this year and awards high performing students of color at Centennial High School who promote cultural diversity and social justice.
+He is also involved in creating the Byrd Family Scholarship, which is awarded to high performing students of color at Centennial High School who promote cultural diversity and social justice.
 With a passion for education, equality, and social justice, Clayton hopes to pursue a career in the education department, specifically in urban high schools.
-Through the Capitol Pathways Program and Interning at MN Alliance With Youth, he hopes to learn more about public policy and better understand how the government works.

 GradMinnesota AmeriCorps VISTA